miguelcobain/ember-cli-selectize/README.md

 ## Usage

-This addon provides `ember-selectize` component.
+This addon provides an `ember-selectize` component.
 Its usage should be very similar to `Ember.Select`, but with additional features.

 ```handlebars